Coevery/Coevery/README.md

 Contributing
 ------------
 Fork the repository.
 Then, do work and commit your changes.

-When done, open a pull request to your feature branch.
+When done, open a pull request.

 ## License
 ### The Coevery Public License Version 3.0 ("CPL")